-Visit the National Archives Experience
+Visit the National Archives Museum

 Visitors may wait in the general public line for entry at any time the museum is open.
 However, advance reservations are highly recommended and will allow visitors to avoid the exterior portion of the line to see the Charters of Freedom during the height of the tourist season (mid-March through Labor Day) and during holiday seasons such as the weeks of Thanksgiving, Christmas, and New Year's.

 The convenience fee for online reservations is $1.50 per person and admission to all of the National Archives Museum exhibits is free.